 When and Where

 The trip will be 17 days (June 12-28, 2018) through northern Spain.
 This will include about one full day each in Ponferrada, Santiago de Compostela, and Madrid.
 We will walk 10-15 miles per day for 12 days.
 Accommodations will include some hotels and mostly albergues, special Spanish hostels that are only for pilgrims.
 These are normally clean and safe, but are tight coed living quarters.

 The journey is designed to cause pilgrims to explore their religious and personal commitments as they walk long miles with other pilgrims, engage a culture and people very different from their own, and experience ancient and holy places.
 The journey will be an intense personal spiritual journey as well as a communal journey among clergy colleagues.

 The total cost of the trip will be $2250.
-This will include meals, travel, and accommodations for the entire journey.
-Required equipment will cost another $350-$500.
-MEF funding may be applicable for clergy and could cover $500 of costs.
+This will include meals, travel, and accommodations for the entire journey (required equipment may cost approximately another $350-$500).
+Clergy Continuing Formation Funds may be applicable for up to $500.
 Churches are encouraged to provide some funding for their pastor for spiritual formation and professional development.

 If you need more information, please contact Rev. Jeremiah Gibbs at email@example.com with questions.